 The word mixiotes refers to one of the most delectable dishes within the wide spectrum of Mexican cooking, as well as the wrapping used to contain these steamed individual meat stews.
 This wrapping, also known as a mixiote, is the outermost layer of a maguey leaf, called a penca.

-Hence, the word mixiote is a derivative of the Aztec language and is a combination of “the maguey leafand skin of the arm.”
+Hence, the word mixiote is a derivative of the Aztec language and is a combination of “the maguey leaf and skin of the arm.”
 During this period of time, plantations of the maguey leaf, which is a type of agave cactus, were plentiful and regularly harvested.

-Mixiotes are the rather tough outer membranes of young of Maguey (century) plant leaves.
+Mixiotes are the rather tough outer membranes of the young of Maguey (century) plant leaves.
 The membranes are removed in sheets and used to wrap little bundles of marinated meats and chiles which were then steamed as you would a tamale.
 Today you can use banana leaves or parchment paper.

-Amazing and Mouth Watering: Lamb Mixiotes or Mixiotes de Carnero
+Amazing and Mouth-Watering: Lamb Mixiotes or Mixiotes de Carnero

 Spiced Lamb Steamed in Maguey Leaves: Mixiotes de Carnero

-Mixiotes de Carnero are a specialty of the central Mexican states of Puebla, Tlaxcala, and Hidalgo.
+Mixiotes de Carnero is a specialty of the central Mexican states of Puebla, Tlaxcala, and Hidalgo.
 They are flavored with two of the most distinctively Mexican of leaves: avocado leaves, which are enclosed with the meat, and pencas de maguey – the inner layer of maguey leaves – used to wrap the meat.
 Mixiote wrappers- Papel para mixiotes – may be used to wrap the meat, or use plastic baggies and foil.